gabysbrain/website/site/cv.markdown

 January 2011 -- December 2012
 : **Research assistant** GrUVi Lab, SFU Computing Science Department

-    - Developed Tuner, a visualization tool for image segmentation algorithm developers to find optimum parameter settings for their algorithms
-    - Analyzed the complexity of visualizing high-dimensional continuous functions

 September 2005 -- May 2006
 : **Research assistant** NYU Proteus Project, NYU Computer Science Department

-    - Implemented a vizualization tool for multilingual parse trees in Java
-    - Outlined basic idea for improved parse tree visualization

 May 2002 -- October 2002
 : **Research assistant** "Learning driving behaviors for autonomous vehicles," NIST-funded project, Georgetown Computer Science Department

-    - Added rigid body dynamics to the SimRobot robotics simulator
-    - Developed a collision detection system based on V-Clip to account for penetration and location of impact

 # Volunteer positions
 September 2010 -- September 2012